sunworl/LangChain-OpenTutorial/20-Prompt/advanced_relevance_evaluator.md

 # **Advanced Relevance Evaluator**

 ## **Description**
-- This prompt instructs an advanced evaluator (judge) to assess an LLM's response based on a provided question and context.
-- The evaluation is performed using a detailed grading rubric that considers accuracy, comprehensiveness, and context precision.
+- This prompt instructs an advanced evaluator (judge) to assess an LLM's response based on a provided question and context, using a detailed grading rubric that considers accuracy, comprehensiveness, and context precision.

+- In particular, the provided context can function either as **reference material** or **supplementary information**:
+    - If the context is factual or official (e.g., from a trusted source), the evaluator should treat it as authoritative.
+Any inconsistencies or omissions in the LLM's response will negatively impact accuracy and context precision.
+    - If the context is partial, hypothetical, or non-official, more flexibility is allowed, yet critical misinterpretations or missing key details still warrant point deductions.

+The human user or system is encouraged to specify whether the provided context is absolute (factual) or supplementary, ensuring that the evaluator can accurately judge how well the LLM’s response aligns with or leverages this information.

-## **Relevent Document**
+## **Relevant Document**
 - [16-evaluations/07-langsmith-custom-llm-evaluation](https://langchain-opentutorial.gitbook.io/langchain-opentutorial/16-evaluations/07-langsmith-custom-llm-evaluation)

 ## **Input**